Michael Tippett: Friendships, politics and music

 In mid-1932 Tippett moved to a cottage in neighbouring Limpsfield, provided by friends as a haven in which he could concentrate on composition.
 His friendships with Ayerst and Allinson had opened up new cultural and political vistas.
 Through Ayerst he met W. H. Auden, who in due course introduced him to T. S. Eliot.
-Although no deep friendship developed with either poet, Tippett came to consider Eliot as his "spiritual father".
+Although no deep friendship developed with either poet, Tippett came to consider Eliot his "spiritual father".
 Ayerst also introduced him to a young artist, Wilfred Franks.
 By this time Tippett was coming to terms with his homosexuality, while not always at ease with it.
-Franks provided him with what he described as "the deepest, most shattering experience of falling in love".
+Franks provided him with what he called "the deepest, most shattering experience of falling in love".
 This intense relationship ran alongside a political awakening.
 Tippett's natural sympathies had always been leftish, and became more consciously so from his inclusion in Allinson's circle of left-wing activists.
 As a result, he gave up his teaching position at Hazelwood to become the conductor of the South London Orchestra, a project financed by the London County Council and made up of unemployed musicians.
 Its first public concert was held on 5 March 1933 at Morley College, later to become Tippett's professional base.

 In the summers of 1932 and 1934 Tippett took charge of musical activities at miners' work camps near Boosbeck in the north of England.
 Known as the Cleveland Work Camps, they were run by a munificent local landowner, Major Pennyman, to give unemployed miners a sense of purpose and independence.
 In 1932 Tippett arranged the staging of a shortened version of John Gay's The Beggar's Opera, with locals playing the main parts, and the following year he provided the music for a new folk opera, Robin Hood, with words by Ayerst, himself and Ruth Pennyman.
-Both works proved hugely popular with their audiences, and although most of the music has disappeared, some of Robin Hood was revived by Tippett for use in his Birthday Suite for Prince Charles of 1948.
+Both works proved hugely popular with their audiences, and although most of the music has disappeared, Tippett revived some of Robin Hood for use in his Birthday Suite for Prince Charles of 1948.
 In October 1934 Tippett and the South London Orchestra performed at a centenary celebration of the Tolpuddle Martyrs, as part of a grand Pageant of Labour at the Crystal Palace.